zyddnys/manga-image-translator/README.md

 docker-compose -f demo/doc/docker-compose-web-with-cpu.yml up
 ```

 depending on which you prefer.
-The web server should start on port [5003](http://localhost:5003)
+The web server should start on port [8000](http://localhost:8000)
-and images should become in the `/result` folder.
+<s>and images should become in the `/result` folder.</s>
+images will not be saved at this point.

 #### Using as CLI